Skip to main content

 RamseySolutions.com

-Here are a handful of common errors pastors and churches tend to make when it comes to stewardship in the bible :
+Here are a handful of common errors churches tend to make when it comes to handling stewardship (pastors aren't immune either!):

 Again, we'll dig into these more deeply, in a moment.